Sirilpy Python Module API 0.7.41 Reference

 Devuelve:

-True if the selection was successfully set, False otherwise
+True if the selection was set successfully

 Tipo del valor devuelto: